DBCLS

 togoid_getAllRelation

-Get all conversion relationships
+Get all possible conversion relationships between databases.

 togoid_getRelation

-Get relationship details between two databases
+Get relationship details between two specific databases.

-NCBI E-utilities Tools
+🧬 NCBI E-utilities

 ncbi_esearch

-Search NCBI databases (Gene, Taxonomy, ClinVar, MedGen, PubMed, PubChem)
+Search NCBI databases (Gene, Taxonomy, ClinVar, MedGen, PubMed, PubChem) using NCBI field tags.

 ncbi_esummary

-Get summary information for NCBI IDs
+Get summary information for NCBI IDs retrieved via esearch.

 ncbi_efetch

-Fetch full records (sequences, data, etc.)
+Fetch full records (sequences, data, etc.) for NCBI IDs.

 ncbi_list_databases

-List all supported NCBI databases
+List all supported NCBI databases with descriptions and example queries.

-PubChem-specific Tools
+🧪 PubChem-specific

 get_pubchem_compound_id

-Get PubChem compound ID from compound name
+Look up a PubChem compound ID from a compound name.

 get_compound_attributes_from_pubchem

-Get detailed compound attributes and molecular descriptors
+Retrieve detailed compound attributes and molecular descriptors from PubChem RDF.

 Other MCP Servers